ant43/retail_traders_reddit/README.md

 # retail_traders_reddit
 This script scraps data off subreddits.
 You choose the time posts start, the particular subreddit, and the data that will be scraped off the subreddit.
+The file test.py provides an example of how to use these scripts to create the testCSV.csv file.

 collect_retail_data_csv(year, month, day, ticker_list, csv_file_name, time = 86400, subreddit = 'wallstreetbets')
 =======